silnrsi/wstr/src/content/docs/topics/encoding/unicode-concepts.md

 **You will do your users a great service if your software can warn users when they use a character from a different script.**

-Resources:
+Additional resources:
 - [Dotless letters and movable combining marks][dotless-letters]
 - [Unicode Utilities: Confusables][res-confusables]
 - [Unicode's Where is my Character?][uni-where-character]
 - [Unicode Character Properties spreadsheet][ucd-spreadsheet]

-## <a id='case'></a>Case Mappings
+## Case Mappings

-Case is an important property for characters in Latin, Greek, Cyrillic, Armenian, Georgianm and a few other scripts.
+Case is an important property for characters in Latin, Greek, Cyrillic, Armenian, Georgian and a few other scripts.
 For these scripts, both upper- and lowercase characters are encoded.
 Because some Latin and Greek digraphs were included in Unicode, it was necessary to add additional case forms to deal with the situation in which a string has an initial uppercase character.
 Thus, for these digraphs there are upper-, lower- and titlecase characters; for example, U+01CA Ǌ LATIN CAPITAL LETTER NJ, U+01CB ǋ LATIN CAPITAL LETTER N WITH SMALL LETTER J, and U+01CC ǌ LATIN SMALL LETTER NJ.
 Likewise, there are properties giving uppercase, lowercase and title case mappings for characters.
 Thus, U+01CA has a lowercase mapping of U+01CC and a titlecase mapping of U+01CB.

 Case has been indicated in Unicode by means of the general category properties “Ll”, “Lu” and “Lt”.
 These have always been normative character properties.
 Prior to TUS 3.1, however, case mappings were always informative properties.
 The reason was that, for some characters, case mappings are not constant across all languages.
 For example, U+0069 i LATIN SMALL LETTER I is always lower case, no matter what writing system it is used for, but not all writing systems consider the corresponding uppercase character to be U+0049 I LATIN CAPITAL LETTER I. In Turkish and Azeri, for instance, the uppercase equivalent to “i” is U+0130 İ LATIN CAPITAL LETTER I WITH DOT ABOVE.
 The exceptional cases such as Turkish and Azeri were handled by special casing properties that were listed in a file created for that purpose: `SpecialCasing.txt`.